Inverting the coupling of the signed Gausssian free field with a loop soup: Introduction

-Sabot and Tarrès showed in \cite{SabotTarres2015RK} that the so-called ``magnetized'' reverse Vertex-Reinforced Jump Process provides an inversion of the generalized second Ray-Knight theorem, in the sense that it enables to retrieve the law of $(\ell_x(\tau_u^{x_0}), \varphi^2_x)_{x\in V}$ conditioned on $\left(\ell_x(\tau_u^{x_0})+\frac{1}{2}\varphi^2_x\right)_{x\in V}$.
-The jump rates of that latter process can be interpreted as the two-point functions of the Ising model associated to the time-evolving weights.
+Sabot and Tarrès showed in \cite{SabotTarres2015RK} that the so-called ``magnetized'' reverse Vertex-Reinforced Jump Process (VRJP) provides an inversion of the generalized second Ray-Knight theorem, in the sense that it enables to retrieve the law of $(\ell_x(\tau_u^{x_0}), \varphi^2_x)_{x\in V}$ conditional on $\left(\ell_x(\tau_u^{x_0})+\frac{1}{2}\varphi^2_x\right)_{x\in V}$.
+The jump rates of that latter process are a product of a first factor accountable for a self-repulsion (reverse VRJP) and a second one which can be interpreted as a ratio of two-point functions of the Ising model associated to time-evolving coupling constants (magnetization).
+The process introduced in \cite{SabotTarres2015RK} also inverts the Le Jan's isomorphism \cite{LeJan2011Loops} given the square of a GFF.

 However in \cite{SabotTarres2015RK} the link with the Ising model is only implicit, and a natural question is whether Ray-Knight inversion can be described in a simpler form if we enlarge the state space of the dynamics, and in particular include the ``hidden'' spin variables.